FmiKL/wp-options-page/README.md

 ## Features

-- **Ease of options page creation**: Enables the easy creation of options pages within WordPress.
+- **Ease of Options Page Creation**: Enables the easy creation of options pages within WordPress.
-- **Customizable fields**: Supports various field types such as text, checkbox, email, color, etc.
+- **Customizable Fields**: Supports various field types such as text, checkbox, email, color, etc.
-- **Advanced media integration**: Specific keywords in placeholders trigger the opening of the WordPress media library.
+- **Advanced Media Integration**: Specific keywords in placeholders trigger the opening of the WordPress media library.

-## Installation and setup
+## Installation and Setup

 1. Clone or download this repository into your WordPress environment.
 2. Import the class into your `functions.php` file or your plugin.